jjlentz/TinnitusTest/README.md

 Look up the distribution id in the cloudfront portion of the AWS console.

 ## Citation
-This code may be modified for anyone's specific use, but this repository should be acknowledged in the comments of any source code and in any print or online publication.
+This code may be modified for a user's specific needs, but this repository should be acknowledged in the comments of any source code and in any print or online publication.